LetCompliance

 What safety certificates do I need before the first tenant moves in?

-Before day one of the tenancy, you must hold: a valid Gas Safety Certificate (CP12) (annual, by Gas Safe engineer), an EICR within the last 5 years, a valid EPC showing at least Band E (Band C from 2028 for new tenancies under current MEES proposals), working smoke alarms on every storey, a CO alarm in every room with a solid-fuel or (from 2022) gas appliance, and a PAT test report for any landlord-supplied portable electricals (best practice, not statute).
+Before day one of the tenancy, you must hold: a valid Gas Safety Certificate (CP12) (annual, by Gas Safe engineer), an EICR within the last 5 years, a valid EPC showing at least Band E (Band C confirmed for all privately rented homes from 1 October 2030 under MEES), working smoke alarms on every storey, a CO alarm in every room with a solid-fuel or (from 2022) gas appliance, and a PAT test report for any landlord-supplied portable electricals (best practice, not statute).
 Missing any of these invalidates future Section 8 claims on rent grounds.

 How much tax will I pay as a first-time landlord?